Deutherius/TECPac/README.md

 Check out the following repositories:

+[Gantry bowing-induced Z-offset correction through relative reference index](https://github.com/Deutherius/Gantry-bowing-induced-Z-offset-correction-through-relative-reference-index), to fix that inconsistent Z offset between heatsoaked and not-as-well heatsoaked printer (pairs nicely with virtual gantry backers, but do this one first)

 [Virtual Gantry Backers](https://github.com/Deutherius/VGB), a dynamic mesh loading system that counteracts gantry bowing due to bimetallic thermal expansion of gantry members

-[Gantry bowing-induced Z-offset correction through relative reference index](https://github.com/Deutherius/Gantry-bowing-induced-Z-offset-correction-through-relative-reference-index), to fix that inconsistent Z offset between heatsoaked and not-as-well heatsoaked printer (pairs nicely with virtual gantry backers)

 [Dumb Frame Comp](https://github.com/Deutherius/DFC), to counteract vertical frame member expansion and fix the rest of the first-second layer transition issues